UFC 145: Preliminary card

 All but one of the event's six preliminary fights went the full three rounds, ending in a decision.

 The first bout of the evening was between Maximo Blanco and Marcus Brimage.
 After three uneventful rounds between the hesitant fighters, the judges scored the contest 29–28 Blanco, 30–27 Brimage, and 29–28 for the winner by split decision, Marcus Brimage.
 Immediately after the fight concluded, Blanco executed a backflip, which was mimicked by Brimage.
 The two fighters then engaged in an impromptu backflip competition to the delight of the fans.

 In the second match, Keith Wisniewski took on UFC newcomer Chris Clements.
 In the first round, Wisniewski clinched and dragged Clements to the mat, and passed to full mount.
 Clements regained half guard as Wisniewski landed hard shots.
 With two minutes left in the round, referee Fernando Yamasaki issued a controversial stand-up order.
 Following the stand-up, Clements dropped Wisniewski with a turning kick to the body.
 Wisniewski recovered and the two traded punches shortly before the round ended.
 After a close second round, Clements controlled the third, landing powerful right hand punches and dropping Wisniewski with a knee.
 He closed out the fight with strong ground-and-pound as time expired, sending the fight to the judges for a decision.
 The judges scored the bout 29–28 Clements, 29–28 Wisniewski, and 30–27 for the winner by split decision, Chris Clements.

-In the third bout, Mac Danzig fought Efrain Escudero.
+In the third bout, Mac Danzig fought Efraín Escudero.
 In the first round, Escudero unsuccessfully attempted a heel hook submission.
 Danzig proceeded to take Escudero's back and attempt a rear-naked choke in one motion, but Escudero escaped.
 After three close rounds, the bout went to a decision.
 The judges scored it 30–27, 30–27, and 29–28 for Mac Danzig, the winner by unanimous decision.